Apne

 Apne is a 2007 Indian Hindi-language sports drama film directed by Anil Sharma.
-It stars Dharmendra, Sunny Deol, Bobby Deol, Katrina Kaif and Shilpa Shetty, along with Kirron Kher, Javed Sheikh, Victor Banerjee and Jonnie Brown.
+It stars Dharmendra, Sunny Deol, Bobby Deol, Katrina Kaif and Shilpa Shetty.
 It is the first film to feature Dharmendra, and his real-life sons Sunny Deol and Bobby Deol together.
-Previously Sunny and Bobby had worked together in Dillagi (1999) and Dharmendra and Sunny had also appeared together in Sultanat (1986) and Kshatriya (1993).
-The film opened to an excellent response across India and emerged a commercial success at the box office.

-Baldev Chaudhary (Dharmandra) is a disgraced former heavyweight boxer who tries to wash a stain in his boxing career through his sons Angad and Karan (Sunny and Bobby Deol).
+Previously, Sunny and Bobby had worked together in Dillagi (1999), and Dharmendra and Sunny had also appeared together in Sultanat (1986) and Kshatriya (1993).
+The story revolves around Baldev Chaudhary (Dharmandra), a disgraced former heavyweight boxer, who tries to wash a stain in his boxing career through his sons Angad and Karan (Sunny and Bobby Deol).
+The theme of a disgruntled retired boxer seeking personal redemption through a boxer son had been explored earlier in Hindi cinema, in Boxer (1984).
 Dharmendra had earlier played the role of a boxer in the film Main Intequam Loonga (1982).
 Footage from that film is used as flashback scenes in this film to show Baldev's career as a boxer.

+The film was released on 29 June 2007, and received positive reviews from critics and emerged as a commercial success at the box office.

 Plot

-Olympic medallist, professional heavyweight boxer Baldev Singh Choudhary is disgraced while competing for the World Heavyweight Boxing Championship when a betting syndicate falsely accuses him of drug doping.
+Olympic medallist, professional heavyweight boxer, Baldev Singh Choudhary is disgraced while competing for the World Heavyweight Boxing Championship when a betting syndicate falsely accuses him of drug doping.
 He tries to erase this stain upon his honour by training up his son, Angad, but financial difficulties keep them from achieving his dream, straining their relationship with each other.
-Baldev's younger son Karan, an aspiring musician with a paralyzed arm, has just launched his first music album.
-Baldev trains a local boy to get into a media-hyped TV boxing show but is dropped for a better coach at the last minute.
-Baldev, very upset at this, is consoled by Karan, who overcomes his paralysis in a moment of emotional intensity.
+Baldev's younger son, Karan, an aspiring musician with a paralyzed arm, has just launched his first music album.

+Baldev trains a local boy, Gaurav, to participate in a media-hyped TV boxing show, but he is dropped for another coach at the last minute.
+Baldev, distraught at this, is consoled by Karan, who overcomes his paralysis in a moment of emotional intensity.
 Realising his father is depressed, Karan gives up his own dream of a musical career to become a boxer and please his father.
 Karan persists with training and wins a series of fights, thinking that victory will bring his family together.
-The final match is with the current world heavyweight champion; Karan is tricked, and he ends up paralysed in a hospital bed.
+The final match is with Luca Gracia, the current world heavyweight champion; Karan is tricked, and he ends up hospitalized.
 Baldev, who wanted to wash a stigma, is now about to lose his son.
 When Karan reveals the world heavyweight champion cheated, Angad decides to return to boxing and win the title for his father.

 Although Angad is also badly injured in a boxing match, he somehow survives and wins the match.
-Meanwhile, Karan suffers liver damage and requires a liver to survive.
+Meanwhile, Karan suffers liver damage and requires a liver transplant to survive.
 A pang of guilt-stricken Baldev pleads with the doctors to use his liver, but the doctors reject the idea.
 In a stroke of luck, a liver is given to Karan through an unknown donor.
 In the end, Baldev, who was going to give up his life for Karan, is instead alive and happy with his family.